krypted/TheHistoryOfComputingPodcast/Books.md

 93. Engineering: The Illustrated History from Ancient Craft to Modern Technology
 94. The History of the Motor Car, Peter Roberts
 95. Timelines of Aviation History
+96. How Was It Done?
+97. The California Missions
+98. Victorian Inventions
+99. The Book of Great Inventions
+100. Timelines in Sience
+101. The Timechart History of India

 # Technical Books